More Work Needed on Children’s Supervised Toothbrushing Programmes

 Share:

-New research from ARC Yorkshire & Humber researchers reveals significant growth in supervised toothbrushing programmes across England, though experts say more support is needed to reach children in the most deprived areas.
+New research from ARC Yorkshire & Humber researchers, featured on BBC News, reveals significant growth in supervised toothbrushing programmes across England, though experts say more support is needed to reach children in the most deprived areas.

 A survey conducted by researchers from the Universities of Leeds and Sheffield found that supervised toothbrushing programmes have increased by 28% since April 2022, now reaching over 143,000 children through nearly 3,000 clubs.
 However, researchers emphasise that many children in deprived areas still lack access to these vital health initiatives.